amurgola/ResonantJs/README.md

   </html>
 ```

-Key takeaways:
+### Key Takeaways

-- Use `res="tasks"` on a template element inside a list container to auto‑render each item.
+- Use `res="tasks"` on a template element inside a list container to auto-render each item
-- Use `res-prop` inside that template to bind fields of the current item.
+- Use `res-prop` inside that template to bind fields of the current item
-- Use `res-display` for inline filtering/conditional rendering; inside lists, bare props like `completed` refer to the current item.
+- Use `res-display` for inline filtering/conditional rendering; inside lists, bare props like `completed` refer to the current item
-- `res-style` returns a space‑separated class string.
+- `res-style` returns a space-separated class string
-- Event handlers referenced by `res-onclick` are global functions and receive `item` when declared with a parameter.
+- Event handlers referenced by `res-onclick` are global functions and receive `item` when declared with a parameter

 ---

-## 📖 Core Concepts
+## Core Concepts

-### 1. **Data Binding** (`res`)
+### Data Binding (`res`)

 Bind HTML elements directly to your JavaScript variables:

 ```html